Climbing Out of Starvation: First Steps in Treating Anorexia Nervosa

 Psychological Effects of Starvation

 The starving men also experienced profound psychological effects.
-Remember, to be a part of this study the men had to be psychologically healthy and able to handle stressful situations- as a result, both the researchers and study participants were struck by the huge impact that starvation had on these men’s mental health.
+Remember, to be a part of this study, the men had to be psychologically healthy and able to handle stressful situations.
+As a result, both the researchers and study participants were struck by the huge impact that starvation had on these men’s mental health.

 They became depressed and irritable.

-They were grumpy with each other and with visiting family and friends.
+Study participants were grumpy with each other and with visiting family and friends.

 They no longer laughed and relished life.
 They no longer enjoyed movies, except for the scenes of people eating.